cloe-lang/doc/contribution-guide.md

 # Contribution Guide

-## Preparing environment
+## Prerequisites

-Install Go 1.8+ and rake and then Coel's dependnecies.
+Install Go 1.8+ and rake, and then Coel's dependnecies.

 ```shell
 rake install_deps